jdhorwitz/victor-hugo/site/content/posts/reduxtoreframe.md

 Thanks for reading, hope you enjoy Clojurescript and Re-Frame as much as I do.

 Any questions/corrections please let me know!

+### Part 2

+Stay tuned, in the next post I will show some detailed code examples in both React/Redux and Re-Frame which will allow you to see in code the similarities as well as the differences.